ewaldc/My-Book-Live/kernel/patches/4.19/README.md

 Watch for any failed patches.
 Please accept my apologies if you hit an error and submit an issue...
 You will find that patch `702-phy_add_aneg_done_function.patch` has one failed hunk, which is due to the fact that the code changed for 4.19.34.
+Linux kernel 4.19.44 requires a different `201-extra_optimization.patch`.
+The easiest solution is to leverage `patches_4.19.44.7z` which contains all relevant patches.

 Copy one of the sample config files from [here](https://github.com/ewaldc/My-Book-Live/tree/master/kernel/patches/4.19/config) and duplicate as .config.
 Alternative build your own config file using `make menuconfig`:<br>
 `cp config.4.19 .config`